rhammell/forest-watch/README.md

 # Forest-Watch
 Forest-watch is a web app that allows users to monitor forest-related carbon offset projects using satellite imagery.

 The app displays the details and geographic outlines of various afforestation, reforestation, and revegetation projects within a map interface.
-Users can overlay historic satellite imagery on the map to inspect how the land-cover has changed through time, and verify that a project's stated goals are being accomplished.
+Users can overlay historical satellite imagery on the map to inspect how the land-cover has changed through time, and verify that a project's stated goals are being accomplished.

-Projects data used by the app are stored as assets on co2.storage and conform to a ForestWatch template.
-This repository includes scripts for building this template, gathering project data from Verra.org, and uploading the data to c02.storage.
+Project data used by the app are stored is assets on co2.storage and conform to a ForestWatch template.
+This repository includes scripts for building this template, gathering project data from Verra.org, and uploading the data to co2.storage.

 ## Setup
 Node.js is required to run this application.
 Begin by cloning this repository and installing the required Node packages: